Trade Forex Trading

 Technical Analysis in FX Trading

-Divergence Trading - divergence between this indicator & the price chart can prove to be very effective Forex strategy in spotting potential trend reversal signals and trend continuation signals.
+Divergence Trading - divergence between this trading indicator and the price chart can prove to be very effective Forex strategy in spotting potential trend reversal signals & trend continuation signals.

 There are several types of Divergence Signals: